epadam/CNN_AV1/README.md

 NOTE:
-Right now it only support 4:2:0 yuv format (y4m not support).
+Right now it only supports 4:2:0 yuv format (y4m not support).